icewolfz/jiMUD/docs/preferences.md

 - `Font` The font for the display area, mono spaced fonts work the best.
 - `Font size` The font size for the display area
+- `Word wrap` enable word wrap for long lines when possible
+- `Word wrap column` set a fixed text column to attempt to wrap when word wrap enabled, set to 0 to wrap based on window size
+- `Word wrap indent` amount of spaces to indent wrapped lines
 - `Enable flashing text` Enable ansi flashing/blinking text, when disabled flashing text appears as underlined text **note** this can cause a performance hit when enabled.
-- `Enable rounded overlays` disable or enable rounded corner effect for selection and find highlighting
 - `Split scroll` Enable split screen scroll, this will allow you to scroll while displaying the most recent lines at the bottom, has known issues with text selection and find system scroll to view
 - `Split scroll live update` determines how the split screen updates as resize bar is adjusted, if on it will update as resize bar is moved, if slow resizing disable this as it should reduce cpu load during drag
 - `Show split button` Show or hide split toggle button in split scroll to allow for quick toggling
+- `Buffer size` How many lines to keep in the display before removing them, **note** the higher this is the more memory or slower things might get.
+- `Show timestamp` display the timestamp for when line of text was added
+- `Timestamp format` the timestamp display format**Note** Supports all moment time formats

+## Chat > Display > Advanced

+- `Tab width` How many spaces in a tab
+- `Enable rounded overlays` disable or enable rounded corner effect for selection and find highlighting
 - `Display control codes` Display unreadable characters, code < 32 || 127 as visual characters
 - `Emulate terminal extended characters` Enable/disable Terminal IBM/OEM (code page 437) extended characters, will convert them to the correct unicode character in an attempt to display like classic terminal
 - `Emulate control codes` Emulate control codes: bell, tab, backspace, escape
-- `Buffer size` How many lines to keep in the display before removing them, **note** the higher this is the more memory or slower things might get.
-- `Tab width` How many spaces in a tab
-- `Show timestamp` display the timestamp for when line of text was added
-- `Timestamp format` the timestamp display format**Note** Supports all moment time formats

 ## Chat > Window